Our world has increasingly become very noisy

 - Feel free to let negative thoughts come and then recognize them and let them go quickly.

 - Starting with 5 minutes a day is all it takes, and gradually increase a minute a day until you reach 10- 20 minutes.
 (Transcendental Meditation practitioners believe 20 minutes twice a day is ideal.)

 - I like this app.
 It is free, and this Non Profit organization is hoping to improve our mental health.
 It makes meditating super easy!

 - Calm is another great app! is not free like Smiling Mind, but very affordable at $5.83 a month.

 - It has beautiful sounds and pictures.
 The Calm App has lots of options to help you get closer to your goals through meditation.

 LISTENING to things encourages us to LISTEN and not just speak.
-Truthfully people want to draw close to people that hear what they are saying and not just hearing their opinions.
+Truthfully, people want to draw close to people who hear what they say and not just hear their opinions.
 They can get that anywhere.
 I find that I can get so much accomplished while listening to uplifting and engaging things.
 Not only is my mood better, but also my heart.
-My house is cleaner for it and my mind is calm and peaceful.
+My house is cleaner for it, and my mind is calm and peaceful.

 Check out my Shopping Page for all my recommended products